nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to find students based on the specified keywords.
-1. System displays list with students with matching details.
+1. UGTeach displays list with students with matching details.

    Use case ends.

 **Extensions**
 * 1a.
-System cannot find any student with the specified keyword.
+UGTeach cannot find any student with the specified keyword.
     * 1a1.
-System displays an empty list.<br>
+UGTeach displays an empty list.<br>
   Use case ends.<br><br>

 * 1b.
-System detects error in entered command.
+UGTeach detects error in entered command.
     * 1b1.
-System displays error message and does not clear command line.
+UGTeach displays error message and does not clear command line.
     * 1b2.
 User enters new command.<br>
   Steps 1a1-1a2 are repeated until all details entered are correct.<br>
   Use case resumes from step 2.